Ma Junliang: Club career

 Ma Junliang was promoted to Chinese Super League side Guangzhou R&F first team squad by manager Dragan Stojković in the summer of 2016.
 He made his senior debut on 6 August 2017 in a 4–1 home victory against Liaoning FC, coming on as a substitute for Li Tixiang in the extra time.
 On 5 May 2018, he scored his first senior goal in a 4–2 home win over Shanghai Greenland Shenhua.

+On 3 July 2026, Ma transferred to Chinese League One side Shijiazhuang Gongfu.

 Career statistics

 Statistics accurate as of match played 5 November 2023.